HALL Surname DNA Project Background

 Please use email address email@example.com when communicating with the Administrators

-The HALL DNA Project welcomes all Hall family members and others with Y-DNA or Family Finder results which match participating HALL Family Members.
+The HALL DNA Project welcomes all Hall family members.
 We encourage you to join today!

-Participating is an opportunity to uncover information not provided in the paper records, which will help with your research of your family tree.
-We will also discover which family trees are related.
-As the project progresses, it is envisaged the results for the various family trees will provide information on the evolution of the surname.
+Participating is an opportunity to uncover information not provided in paper records, which will help with your research of your family tree.
+You will also discover how families are genetically related, not only back to when surnames came into use, but to the beginning of mankind.
+The project is also providing information on the evolution of the surname.

 The primary scope of the project is based on testing Y-DNA for uncovering your Hall surname genealogy.
-This is both the now well-known Y-DNA STR testing and the deeper ancestral (SNP) tests to precisely determine your Y-DNA Haplogroup.
+This includes both STR (short tandem repeat) testing and SNP (single nucleotide polymorphism) testing.

-After joining and ordering a test please submit your family tree in the form of a gedcom file by logging in to your MyFTDNA page using your kit number and password.
-There you will be able to upload your gedcom file.
+After joining, by ordering a test, please submit your family tree in the form of a gedcom file so your matches can see each others trees.
 If you do not have a gedcom file our administrators can assist you by emailing them at firstname.lastname@example.org

-Many of the HALL families in this DNA Project are also researched as part of the HALL one-name study.
+Some HALL families in this DNA Project are researched as part of the HALL one-name study.
 You can learn more about this significant research, and the associated family trees, by visiting the one-name study web site at https://hall.one-name.net/

 We are looking for individuals to join the project as Family Coordinators.
-Family Coordinators will become the Genealogy contacts for a specific Project Families, supporting potential members and the existing members on the family genealogy.
+Family Coordinators will become the Genealogy contacts for specific Project Families, supporting potential members and existing members on their family genealogy.

-Please click on the tabs at the top of this page to find out more and view the test results of our members.
+Please click on the tabs at the top of this page to find out more and view the test results of some of our members.